CartoDB/crankshaft/doc/08_interpolation.md

 |-------------|------|-------------|
 | value  | numeric | Interpolated value at the given point, `-888.888` if the given point is out of the boundaries of the source points set |

+Default values:
+* -888.888: when using Barycentric, the target point is out of the realm of the input points
+* -777.777: asking for a method not available

 #### Example Usage